liveaxle/node-pg-migrate/README.md

 ## Usage

-Add `"npgm": "./node_modules/.bin/@liveaxle/node-pg-migrate"` to the scripts section of your application's package.json so you don't have to type the whole binary path.
+Add `"npgm": "node ./node_modules/@liveaxle/node-pg-migrate"` to the scripts section of your application's package.json so you don't have to type the whole binary path.

 ## Configuration